All posts

 Brella and FirstMove represent two distinct philosophies for helping people connect at live events.
 Brella uses AI to analyse professional profiles and schedule curated meetings.
 FirstMove uses proximity and mutual consent to enable organic, in-the-moment connection.

-This comparison aims to lay out the differences clearly and honestly.
+This comparison lays out the differences clearly and honestly so you can see why.

 Brella in detail